shoenisch/photon/docs/photon-admin-guide.md

 There are other options for installing Photon OS in vSphere, such as building an ISO from the source code.
 For more information about the versions of Photon and their installation options, see [Running Photon OS on vSphere](https://github.com/vmware/photon/wiki/Running-Project-Photon-on-vSphere).

-### Rapidly Deploy the Photon OS OVA in VMware Workstation 12 Pro
+### Rapidly Deploying the Photon OS OVA in VMware Workstation 12 Pro

 Here's how to rapidly deploy the OVA for Photon in VMware Workstation 12 Pro by using an up-to-date version of Firefox.
 The procedure in other browsers or another version of Workstation might be different.